Guidance on retaining wall responsibilities

 1. Provided when the highway was constructed. | Highway Authority (HA) unless other agreement. | |

-2. Provided when the road was altered in line or level for private needs – canal, railway, etc. | Private. | HA may have to take action if responsibility not accepted by others. |
+2. Provided when the road was altered in line or level for private needs – canal, railway, etc. | Private. | HA may have to take action if the owner fails to do so.
+HA will seek to recover costs from the asset owner. |

-4. Originally not retaining but now retaining due to increase or decrease in level of land through farming, etc. | Private. | HA may have to take action to support the highway. |
+3. Originally not retaining but now retaining due to decrease in level of adjacent land. | Private. | HA may have to take action if the owner fails to do so.
+HA will seek to recover costs from the asset owner. |

-5. Walls formerly incorporated in a building and remaining after demolition or walls provided for private benefit, for example to provide level area on sloping ground. | Private. | Any wall adjoining land owned by CBMDC should be incorporated in the sale of any plot. |
+4. Walls formerly incorporated in a building and remaining after demolition or walls provided for private benefit, for example to provide level area on sloping ground. | Private. | Any wall adjoining land owned by Bradford Council should be incorporated in the sale of any plot. |

 Type of wall | Responsibility | Other comments (non exhaustive) |